Back problems are sometimes blamed for low-grade lameness in horses when in fact the back pain develops secondary to the lameness.

 British Equestrian Federation (BEF) physiotherapist Vicky Spalding explains: “When a horse is lame in one leg, he attempts to reduce the loading on this limb by lifting the trunk of his body when the affected leg hits the ground.
-Back pain occurs when the lumbar and pelvic muscles are overused as a result of this.”
+Back pain can occur when the lumbar and pelvic muscles are overused as a result of this.”

 It is always worth looking to the foot as the cause of lameness until proven otherwise.